ACSDi/jsits/api/README.md

 * error
 	* If this return field is present, some portion of the requested operation didn't succeed.
 More than one error can occur with a single transaction.
-This provides a list of error objects, each error providing: class,
+This provides a list of error objects, each error providing: class, descriptive text, and whether the error caused the operation to abort.

 #### `login`
 Attempts to authenticate with the backend.
 See `startlogin`.